-In the previous post I described the somewhat varied wheeled vehicle fleet and some background to some of the decision that have resulted in the current situation.
+In the previous post, I described the somewhat varied wheeled vehicle fleet and some background to some of the decisions that have resulted in the current situation.

 These were based on limits imposed by intermodal and air transport, bridge and trackway classification and other factors that impose restrictions on both strategic and tactical mobility.

 I also looked at a few other issues, again, worth repeating

 We need to fully accept that the IED cat is well and truly out of the bag, in any operation, it is likely to feature even though we might characterise it as a weapon that is more prevalent in long term insurgencies its effectiveness against ‘western’ casualty averse nations must surely have been noted by every potential opponent.

 That said, we must also recognise the universal truth that mobility, both strategic and tactical, has significant military value.